When Is a Tooth Extraction Necessary Des Moines, WA

 As a cosmetic dentist, we remove impacted teeth as a matter of course.
 This process, however, is far more complicated because an impacted tooth cannot be pulled.
 Instead, we have to cut open the gum tissue that surrounds the tooth so we can fully access it.
 In some cases, other bone or tissue has to be cut away so we have full access to the tooth and can pull it out.
 If necessary, we may need to pull it out one piece at a time.
 Afterward, we will clean the area, replace the gum flap, place sutures if necessary, and treat it with gauze.

 The Recovery Process After a Tooth Extraction

-At Des Moines Dental Center, we warn patients that they may be sore for a day or two and that they may experience some swelling.
+At Des Moines Dental Center, we warn patients that they will be sore for several days and that they will experience some swelling.
 This is perfectly natural and can be controlled by taking ibuprofen and placing a cold compress or icepack on your face in the area where the tooth was extracted.
+We encourage our patients to do so for 15 minutes at a time.
+In preparation for your tooth extraction, you should buy plenty of JELL-O, yogurt, applesauce, and anything else you can eat without actually needing to chew.
 Within a couple of days, you should be able to add solids back into your diet but will need to be cautious until the area has healed completely.

 Schedule an Appointment

 To find out if you need a tooth extraction, call 206-408-8541 and schedule an appointment with Des Moines Dental Center.
 We will be happy to answer any questions you have, schedule your procedure, and replace your teeth with dental implants or dental crowns and bridges once the extraction has been completed.